For readability, we'll refer to Big Endian as BE and Little Endian as LE.

 - 25G is the maximum size of the disk inside the image.
 That size is not allocated immediately, the file will keep growing as changes are done (additions/deletion).

 InstallationNow, let's install Debian on the guest.
-Bear in mind that the installation will most likely take a few hours:
+Bear in mind that the installation will take about an hour on a recent CPU:

 - -hda points to the disk image